Alecsandu/ExamSimulator/README.md

 # AOP - Project
-This is the project for the Advanced object programming course.
+This is my project for the Advanced object programming course.